 We set the dates and times of our Board of Directors and Board committee meetings in advance of each fiscal year.
-During fiscal year 2014, our Board of Directors held seven (7) meetings, including two telephone conference meetings.
-During fiscal year 2014, all of the directors attended all of the meetings of the Board of Directors during the period that such director served.
+During fiscal year 2015, our Board of Directors held six (6) meetings, including telephone conference meetings.
+During fiscal year 2015, each of the directors attended at least 75% of the meetings of the Board of Directors and each committee on which he or she served during the year.
+For the member of the Board of Directors that did not serve on the Board of Directors for the entire fiscal year 2015, such director attended at least 75% of the meetings of the Board of Directors and each committee on which she served during that portion of the year during which the such director was a member of the Board of Directors.

 The independent and non-executive members of our Board of Directors meet regularly in executive sessions outside of the presence of management.
-The independent and non-executive members met regularly prior to, and/or after, regularly scheduled meetings of the Board of Directors during fiscal year 2014 in which all independent and non-executive members attended.
-The independent and non-executive members also conducted telephonic meetings and/or updates during fiscal year 2014.
+The independent and non-executive members met regularly prior to, and/or after, regularly scheduled meetings of the Board of Directors during fiscal year 2015.
+The independent and non-executive members also conducted telephonic meetings and/or updates during fiscal year 2015.